Signs Someone Doesn't Respect Your Boundaries and What to Do— Guidance from a Therapist

 We respect that personal commitment by taking action to address any violation of our personal standards in that relationship when our well-being is at risk.
 In a way it’s a technique in self-preservation and self-wisdom; knowing where you can be flexible in a relationship and where you need to draw the line to protect your well-being.

-Top 5 Ways your Boundaries will be Tested by Others:
+Top 5 Signs your Boundaries are being Tested by Others:

 Remember, the only person who can “violate” your boundary is you— you are responsible for taking care of yourself when someone is not able to act in ways that you feel are respectful and safe to your well-being.